 All inbound students and scholarsNeed to contact their airline for information on how to comply with the requirement to provide proof of COVID-19 vaccinations prior to boarding a flight to the U.S.

 - All faculty/staff travel without students goes through Concur/Poly Travel (the Strategic Business Services department).

 - Faculty/staff international travel that includes students will continue to be vetted by the International Center.
 Visit International Travel for further information.

 - Ongoing virtual support: Monday – Friday (9 a.m. – 4:30 p.m.
 Pacific via email at email@example.com or phone at +1-805-756-1477

 - International Students and Scholars should contact firstname.lastname@example.org.

 - Study Abroad inquiries should be sent to email@example.com or to specific study abroad advisors/coordinators.
-Students can also stop by our Peer Advising Drop-In Hours, which are listed on our Study Abroad Advising webpage.
+Starting fall quarter, students can also stop by our Peer Advising Drop-In Hours, which are listed at Study Abroad Advising.